Fundamental Microscopic Properties as Predictors of Large-Scale Quantities of Interest: Validation through Grain Boundary Energy Trends: Discussion

 \subsection{Specific property group significance and their relation to grain boundary energy}

-While the observed correlations between properties are informative, these observations cannot identify causal relationships between the canonical properties and grain boundary energy.
-In this section, we discuss the physical mechanisms underlying these correlations, connecting with existing models in literature as appropriate.
+While the observed correlations between properties are informative, they cannot identify causal relationships between the canonical properties and GB energy.
+In this section, we present the most significant factors and their appearance in existing models in literature.
+We highlight this information as supporting evidence that known physical trends are indeed maintained across the IPs and data, strengthening the argument that they serve as valid ``synthetic materials.''

 To identify significant canonical properties, we look at both the pairwise correlation coefficient, \cref{eqn:corr_coeff}, and the factor prevalence in the top 100 models, as identified using $k$-fold CV (\cref{fig:factor_influence}, sorted by decreasing correlation coefficient).
 As a reminder, a strong correlation with GB energy is observed on both ends of the histogram, with correlations approaching $1$ or $-1$.
 We note that vacancy migration energy (VME) is the most used factor.
 This is perhaps not surprising, given that it is the most correlated factor with the scaling coefficient.
 The next two factors, relaxed and unrelaxed vacancy formation potential energy, are strongly correlated with each other.
 Combining these together under the vacancy formation potential energy (VFPE) heading results in a subgroup that is used almost as frequently as VME.